-There are some teachers, whether because they learned the language of their students or the are a native speaker who mastered English, who can communicate with there students in the students’ language.
+There are some teachers, whether because they learned the language of their students or they are a native speaker who mastered English, who can communicate with their students in the students’ language.
 This is becoming much more common as English proliferates all over the world.

 Translating activities is another instance in which L1 use is considered acceptable.
 The students shift back and forth between the two languages as they translate material.
 This allows the student to compare the two languages.